longtc/reveal-slides/examples/k8s.md

 #### HPA definition

+- code of HPA with min, max, cpuUtil, memory Util
+- Deployment object, HPA object

+### Cluster

+- Node: a virtual or physical machine
+- Cluster: set of nodes
+- Master nodes: host the Kubernetes control plane and manages the cluster
+- Worker nodes: host Pods
+- diagram?

+### Namespaces

+- Provide a scope for names.
+Names of resources need to be unique within a namespace
+- Help different teams, projects share a cluster
+- example?

 ### Services

-- Expose running application behind a single endpoint (IP address or DNS name)
+- Expose running application behind a single endpoint (IP address or DNS name) in a cluster

-### Nodes

-- Master Node (Control plane)
-- Worker Node: run Pods
+- code
+- diagram?

 ### Ingress

+- A single resource to provide external access to services in cluster
+- Can route traffic by hostname and/or path
+- diagram

 ### Gateway API

+- Supersede Ingress.
+Same as Ingress but more functionalities
+- Separation of concerns between roles
+- Can route traffic by protocol, hostanme, path, header, query param, method
+- Can modify the header of request and response
+- diagram
+- code